cuba-platform/cuba-aws/README.md

  * `cuba.amazonS3.chunkSize` - Amazon S3 chunk size.

- * `cuba.amazonS3.endpointUrl` (optional): Endpoint URL for Amazon S3 compatible storages.
+ * `cuba.amazonS3.endpointUrl` (optional) - Endpoint URL for Amazon S3 compatible storages.

  The `accessKey` and `secretAccessKey` should be those of your AWS IAM user account, not the AWS account itself.
 You can find the correct credentials on the *Users* tab of your AWS console.